 There was plenty on Boomerang magazine to feed the brains of my boys as they were growing up, but there was also more.
 The heart of most episodes was the Dave Schmave segment, storytelling that was touching and creative, never condescending to the kids that make up Boomerang's audience.

-Today, classic Boomerang audio magazine episodes are available for download after purchase, making them easier than ever to access from any device that can handle MP3s.
-You and your kids can listen to a free sample of each of the featured Boomerang segments to get a feel for the Boomerang audio magazine to see if you want to buy, or just because — they’re free and wonderful!
+Today, classic Boomerang audio magazine episodes are available for purchase, making them easier than ever to access from any device that can handle MP3s.
+You and your kids can listen to a free sample of each of the featured Boomerang segments to get a feel for the Boomerang audio magazine to see if you want to buy, or just because -- they're free and wonderful!

 Boomerang Magazine: Personal Customer Service